Detect, Diagnose, and Treat Oral Diseases

 The mucosa, more commonly known as the inside lining of the mouth, is smooth and pink in color when healthy.
 Many people don’t realize the importance of monitoring the texture and color of this lining because it’s often the first area to show symptoms of an oral pathology.
-The term oral pathology encompasses any infection or disease process.
+The term oral pathology encompasses any infection or disease in the mouth and jaws.
 Most commonly, oral pathologies are benign, which means they are non-cancerous.
 It’s still important to visit an oral surgeon, however, if you notice symptoms of a condition spreading or worsening.

 Symptoms of an Oral Pathology

-With how much and how often we use our mouths, they are in constant contact with bacteria and are prone to minor injuries, which makes them very susceptible to infection and other diseases.
-The best way to stay on top of your oral health is to attend regular checkups with your dentist, who can identify any developing conditions should they arise.
-Additionally, you should monitor your own health at home by keeping an eye out for suspicious warning signs, including the following:
+With how much and how often we use our mouths, they are in constant contact with bacteria, which makes them very susceptible to infection and other diseases.
+You can stay on top of your oral health by attending regular checkups with your dentist, who can identify any developing conditions should they arise.
+Additionally, you should monitor your own health at home by keeping an eye out for suspicious warning signs, including:

 - Bleeding sores that don’t get better

-- White or red patches on the cheeks, tongue, lips, or gums
+- White or red patches on the cheeks, tongue, or gums

 - Swelling that does not decrease or disappear